ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

 ```
 {:codeblock}

-#### Install and upgrade software from the mirrors

-In this script, upgrading the installed software and installing nginx and other packages using the operating system provided software installation tools will demonstrate that even the isolated instances have access to the {{site.data.keyword.IBM}} provided mirrors.
+In this script, upgrading the installed software and installing nginx and other packages using the operating system provided software installation tools demonstrates that even the isolated instances have access to the {{site.data.keyword.IBM}} provided mirrors.
 For ubuntu that `apt-get` commands will access mirrors.

-See 2 on the architecture diagram.
+This is step 2 on the architecture diagram.

-#### Install and upgrade software from the intranet

 The curl command accessing www.python.org demonstrates the attempt to access and potentially install software from the internet.

-See 3 on the architecture diagram
+This is step 3 on the architecture diagram.

 ### Upload from the filesystem and execute on the instance